camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

    * while invoking a request interceptor
    * ...

-Please check for more details the documentation related to the client of interest.
+For more details, please check the documentation related to the client of interest.

 ## Examples